 The following procedure is governed by Article 155 of the Federal Law No. 8 of 1980

-- If there is a dispute between an employer and employee, the employee can submit a letter of complaint to the employer and a copy of the same to the Ministry of Human Resources and Emiratisation (MoHRE)
+- If there is a dispute between an employer and an employee, the employee can submit a letter of complaint to the employer and a copy of the same to the Ministry of Human Resources and Emiratisation (MOHRE)

-- The employer should reply within 7 days, and the copy of the reply shall also be sent to the MoHRE
+- The employer should reply within 7 days, and a copy of the reply shall also be sent to the MoHRE

 - Failure of reply from the employer or if the reply does not result in an amicable settlement, MoHRE on the request of either parties can mediate between them and resolve the dispute.
 In this case, if the employer has used foul language at the employee, then the MoHRE will take the necessary steps as per the law of Article 10(4) mentioned above.

 - If the employer wants to file a letter of complaint to settle a dispute, they may do so directly with the MoHRE.